 Tuition and fees are due on, or before, the designated due date for the semester.
-Payment Due Dates are noted on the Bursar web page at louisville.edu/bursar.
+Payment Due Dates are noted on the Bursar website.
 Payment may be made by cash, paper check, money order, or financial aid credit.
 All electronic check (ACH) or Credit Card payments (transaction fee applies) may only be remitted electronically via the web payment portal.
-Payments also may be made by mail, by use of the deposit box located in the front entrance of the Houchens Building, or at the Office of the Bursar.
+Payments also may be made by mail or at the Office of the Bursar.

 For Payment Option information visit: louisville.edu/bursar

 Failure to receive a Statement of Account will not relieve the student of the responsibility for making financial settlement by the designated due date.
 Registrations which are not financially settled by the designated due date will be placed on financial hold and affected students will not be permitted to add or swap classes until their student account is financially settled.